LCSW vs. Psychologist Careers

 If you desire to help others and learn more about human behavior and social needs, then consider a degree in social work or psychology.
 Receiving a graduate degree in social work or psychology provides you with many more job opportunities and careers options than a bachelor’s degree, though you may also find some work with a bachelor’s degree alone.

 You can complete a master’s degree in social work or a master’s degree in psychology and if you choose to continue on, you can complete a doctorate in social work or a doctorate in psychology.
-In regards to psychology, if you wanted to provide counseling and therapeutic support, receiving a degree in counseling psychology is a good option
+In regards to psychology, if you wanted to provide counseling and therapeutic support, receiving a degree in counseling psychology is a good option.

-What are Jobs in Social Work and Psychology?
+Careers in Social Work and Psychology

 There are many similar and different types of jobs you can receive whether you earn a degree in social work or psychology.
 Typically, the education and foundation of your training has most emphasis in social services and needs if you pursue a degree in social work while a degree in psychology would focus more on human behavior and social sciences.

 Social Work Careers with a Bachelor’s Degree

 When you complete your bachelor’s degree in social work you are considered a BSW and are eligible for jobs within the social service system, such as a case manager or jobs related to supporting children and families within foster care or child protective services.

 When you complete your bachelor’s degree in psychology, you are qualified for entry level jobs in mental health and psychological services such as a mental health technician and support staff within a psychiatric hospital.
 You could also even become an Applied Behavioral Therapist for children with autism.
 Most of the jobs you can get with a bachelor’s in psychology are typically related to supporting master’s and doctorate level professionals with their client needs and services.